-The Thorax & Pelvis – 2 day lecture/demonstration course
+The Integrated Systems Model – 2 day lecture/demonstration course

 Do you see patients with recurrent problems and, in the face of limited evidence, question if you are being the most effective you can be in your approach to treatment?
-Do you know how to determine if the thorax, lumbar spine and/or pelvis (essentially the trunk) is playing a role in the clinical presentation and if so what to do or where to begin treatment?
+When presented with a patient with persistent pain and multiple impairments do you know where to start treatment?

 The restoration of function and performance depends on being able to identify and treat the underlying source of the problem and it is common to find the pelvis as the criminal in some cases and the victim in others.
 The same is true for the thorax.
 Do you have a way of knowing when to treat the pelvis, when to treat the thorax, when to treat the lumbar spine and when to look elsewhere?

-This course will introduce the functional interplay between the thorax and the lumbopelvic-hip region and how the Integrated Systems Model can facilitate the understanding and interpretation of each patient’s unique clinical picture.
+This course will introduce the functional interplay between the impairments in body regions and how the Integrated Systems Model can facilitate the understanding and interpretation of each patient’s unique clinical picture.

 The Integrated Systems Model is a framework to help clinicians organize knowledge (evidence and experientially based) and develop clinical reasoning skills to facilitate best decisions for treatment.
 A key feature of this approach is Meaningful Task Analysis and Finding the Primary Driver.
-Briefly, this involves choosing tasks to assess that are relevant to the patient’s story (meaningful to the patient’s complaints and functional difficulties), assessing the whole body (strategy analysis of the task) to find the criminal (the driver), and then developing sound hypotheses as to how the criminal relates to its multiple victims.
+Briefly, this involves choosing tasks to assess that are relevant to the patient’s story (meaningful to the patient’s complaints and functional difficulties), assessing the whole body (strategy analysis of the task) to find the priority region of the body for intervention (the driver), and then developing sound hypotheses as to how the this region relates to other sites of impairment.

 Objectives & Learning Outcomes